mjpernot/mongo-rep-admin/README.md

     - use_arg = True
     - use_uri = False

+  * If connecting to a Mongo replica set:
+    - repset = "REPLICA_SET_NAME"
+    - repset_hosts = "HOST_1:PORT, HOST_2:PORT, ..."
+    - db_auth = "AUTHENTICATION_DATABASE"

   * Notes for auth_mech configuration entry:
     - NOTE 1:  SCRAM-SHA-256 only works for Mongodb 4.0 and better.
     - NOTE 2:  FIPS 140-2 environment requires SCRAM-SHA-1 or SCRAM-SHA-256.
     - NOTE 3:  MONGODB-CR is not supported in Mongodb 4.0 and better.

-  * If connecting to a Mongo replica set.
-By default set to None to represent not connecting to replica set.
+  * If using SSL connections then set one or more of the following entries.
+This will automatically enable SSL connections.
+Below are the configuration settings for SSL connections.
+See configuration file for details on each entry:
+    - ssl_client_ca = None
-    - repset = "REPLICA_SET_NAME"
+    - ssl_client_key = None
-    - repset_hosts = "HOST_1:PORT, HOST_2:PORT, ..."
+    - ssl_client_cert = None
-    - db_auth = "AUTHENTICATION_DATABASE"
+    - ssl_client_phrase = None

+  * FIPS Environment for Mongo:  If operating in a FIPS 104-2 environment, this package will require at least a minimum of pymongo==3.8.0 or better.
+It will also require a manual change to the auth.py module in the pymongo package.
+See below for changes to auth.py.
+    - Locate the auth.py file python installed packages on the system in the pymongo package directory.
+    - Edit the file and locate the "_password_digest" function.
+    - In the "\_password_digest" function there is an line that should match: "md5hash = hashlib.md5()".
+Change it to "md5hash = hashlib.md5(usedforsecurity=False)".
+    - Lastly, it will require the Mongo configuration file entry auth_mech to be set to: SCRAM-SHA-1 or SCRAM-SHA-256.

 ```
 cd config